Venue Safe - Sanitization at the Kentucky Exposition Center and Kentucky International Convention Center

 - Our team has provided disinfectant at shared equipment locations.

-- We will establish a cleaning and disinfecting process that follows CDC guidelines when an individual is identified, suspected, or confirmed COVID-19 case.
+- We have implemented a cleaning and disinfecting process that follows CDC guidelines when an individual is identified, suspected, or confirmed COVID-19 case.

 - We are avoiding and minimizing the use of cleaning procedures that could re-aerosolize infectious particles.
 This includes, but is not limited to, avoiding practices such as dry sweeping or use of high-pressure streams of air, water, or cleaning chemicals.